ramlaxman/ramlaxman/README.md

 My areas of re:flashlight: interest are: :cloud: :computer:, Distributed Storage, Containers, Caches, Cloud Native Services.

-- I conduct training on Python, Docker, GitHub,  Sometimes: Jira, Scrum for industry professionals as well as academics.
+- I conduct trainings on Python, Docker, GitHub,  Sometimes: Jira, Scrum for industry professionals as well as academics.
 - I’m currently :hammer: on Curriculum Developement of Python, Cloud Computing, AWS Solution Architect.
 - I also work as Subject Matter Expert :books: for Python, Cloud Computing, Open Source :man_technologist:.
 - I work on some leisure projects as :keyboard: which reside on my GitHub account.